 Step 4: Now that you have held the pencil and the seam ripper in your both hands, start moving the pencil’s wool-wrapped part against the blade in the J-curve in an upward motion.

 Step 5: Then keep rubbing the blade with the pencil for five minutes on both sides.
-And thus the seam ripper will come out nice and sharp.
+This should make the seam ripper nice and sharp.

 2. Sharpen a Seam Ripper With a Bead Reamer